 In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will, so that we who were the first to hope in Christ might be to the praise of his glory.

 Only going to look at a short passage today.
-Paul packs so much in to this introduction in the letter to the Ephesians.
-In the Greek the second sentence in Ephesians runs from 1:3 through to 1:14, a huge sentence by any standard!
-In it Paul gives an overview of the works of the Father, the Son and the Holy Spirit.
+Paul packs so much into this introduction in the letter to the Ephesians.
+In Greek, the second sentence in Ephesians runs from 1:3 through to 1:14, a huge sentence by any standard!
+In it, Paul gives an overview of the works of the Father, the Son and the Holy Spirit.

 Anyway back to the text.

-Paul teaches us that we have a inheritance.
+Paul teaches that we have an inheritance.
 What is an inheritance?
 It is something you receive when a person dies that used to belong to them.
 Here Paul is talking about being glorified, and dwelling with God in eternity.
 But why are we due this?
 As mentioned in the previous post Jesus died for us.
-Because of His death we have inherited what was His, glory with the Father.
+Because of His death, we have inherited what was His, glory with the Father.
 The Apostle Peter in his first letter put it this way: